Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Define Hydraulic Properties

-The Define Hydraulic Properties Define Hydraulic Properties Button option, located in the toolbar or by selecting Properties > Define Material Properties, is used to specify the groundwater/hydraulic parameters for each material.
-Define Hydraulic Properties is only applicable if you are considering pore pressure in your RS2 analysis (i.e. using Piezometric Lines, Water Pressure Grids, Ru values, or finite element seepage analysis).
-If you are NOT considering pore pressure in your analysis, then Define Hydraulic Properties is not applicable.
+The Define Hydraulic Properties Define Hydraulic Properties Button option, located in the toolbar or through Properties menu, allows you to specify the groundwater/hydraulic parameters for each material.
+This dialog is only applicable if pore pressure is considered in your RS2 analysis (i.e. using Piezometric Lines, Water Pressure Grids, Ru values, or finite element seepage analysis).
+If you are NOT considering pore pressure in your analysis, this dialog is unnecessary.

-If the Groundwater Method = Finite Element Analysis, see the Hydraulic Properties (Seepage Analysis) topic for information about the input parameters.
+• If the Groundwater Method = Finite Element Analysis, additional saturated and unsaturated permeability characteristics can be defined.
+See the Hydraulic Properties (Seepage Analysis) topic for details.

 • The materials in the Define Hydraulic Properties dialog correspond to the materials in the Define Material Properties dialog (i.e. the dialog in which you define the strength properties of your materials).